o-jasper/o-jasper-ethereum-scripts/writings/wip/dht-powah.md

 Publishing DAO, again, could also force themselves to allow some other party to add criticism right on the page itself.
 This might be useful for parties seeking to be reputable sources.

+## Disadvantages

+The browser can change, and the page cannot be updated to match those changes.
+It would likely require LTS versions, or use of very stable features.